Now a days many of us investing in mutual fund for tax saving and for long term saving, while some of us keep money in fixed deposits we...

 |

-Fixed deposit generates fixed return based on type of FD and holding Period.
+Fixed deposit generates fixed returns based on the type of FD and holding Period.

 |

-In Mutual Fund no fixed return, return are based on market fluctuations, and based on type of mutual fund [ Read More].
+In Mutual Funds no fixed return, return are based on market fluctuations, and based on the type of mutual fund [ Read More].

 |